 3 0

-• Most Treatment Emergent Adverse Events (TEAEs) in both the treatment groups of the pivotal pediatric trial were mild in intensity.
-There were no serious adverse events or deaths.
+• Most treatment-emergent adverse events (TEAEs) in both treatment groups of the pivotal pediatric trial were mild in severity.
+There were no serious adverse events or deaths.1,2

 • Injectafer is dextran-free